pjtunstall/lem-in/README.md

 ## 2. SOLUTION

-We first start looking for a maximum flow (a largest set of compatible paths) through the corresponding undirected flow network with unit capacity on all nodes and edges.
+This scenario can be modelled as an undirected flow network with unit capacity on all nodes and edges.
+We first start looking for a maximum flow.
+For us, this amounts to finding a largest set of compatible paths from `start` to `end`.

 There are several ways to do this.
 One is the Ford-Fulkerson method.
 As originally described for directed graphs, this works by defining an auxiliary network called the residual graph, having the same nodes and edges as the original graph, except that the weight of each edge, known as the residual capacity, is set equal to capacity minus flow.
 Initially the flow is set to zero.
 Then, for as many iterations as possible, we find a path (known as an augmenting path) from `start` to `end`, with no cycles, in the residual graph.